 Because of their expansive roots, space them 20 to 30 feet from other trees or structures.
 This maple tree variation grows very quickly and typically reaches maturation between 25 and 45 feet.

-When planning shade tree planting, it may be tempting to find a species known for its rapid growth rate without considering other important factors for long-term success.
+When planning shade tree planting, finding a species known for its rapid growth rate may be tempting without considering other important factors for long-term success.
 Keep in mind that shallow roots typically produce more fragile trees.

 Try to choose species variations with expansive roots that will help the shade tree withstand strong winds.
 No matter how quickly a tree grows, if it is uprooted a few seasons later in a storm, its planting may have been in vain.